 As life slowly returns to normal, we’ve been thinking about how things might start to adjust at home.
 As we return to work, our bedroom will become a place of absolute rest upon our return.
 So here are all of our Feng Shui bedroom tips to help you feel more relaxed at home.

 What is Feng Shui?

 The Bagua energy map has “eight areas”, each of which translates to a different part of your life.
-Each area has corresponding shapes and colours, and at the centre is health – you.
+Each area has corresponding shapes and colours, and your health is at the centre of it.

 - Career (Kan) – Representing your path in life.
 Shape: Wavy | Colour: Black | Element: Water

 - Relationships (Kun) – Representing your partnerships, marriage and self-care.
 Shape: Flat/Square | Colour: Pink

 - Family (Zhen) – Representing family and new beginnings.
 Shape: Rectangular | Colour: Green | Element: Wood

 - Wealth (Xun) – Representing wealth and prosperity.
 Shape: Rectangular | Colour: Purple

 - Benefactors (Qian) – Representing helpful people and Travel.
 Shape: Circular | Colour: Grey and Metallics